the-rccg/hw2d/README.md

 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/hw2d.svg)](https://pypi.org/project/hw2d/)

 This repository contains a reference implementations for the Hasegawa-Wakatani model in two dimensions using Python.
-The purpose is to provide a playground for education and scientific purposes: be it testing numerical or machine learning methods, or building related models quicker.
+The purpose is to provide a playground for education and scientific purposes: be it testing numerical or machine learning methods, or building related models quicker, while improving the comparability of results.

-Stable, verified parameters will be published with this repository.
+Stable, verified parameters and values are published along with this repository.

 ### Installation